- POST /recoup-refresh#

 TALER_EC_EXCHANGE_GENERIC_INSUFFICIENT_BALANCE).
 The response is a DepositDoubleSpendError.- 410 Gone:

-The requested denomination key is not yet or no longer valid.
-It either before the validity start, past the expiration or was not yet revoked.
+The requested denomination key is no longer valid.
+It is past the expiration or was not yet revoked.
 The response is a DenominationGoneMessage.
 Clients must evaluate the error code provided to understand which of the cases this is and handle it accordingly.
+Possible error codes include

 Details: